gritzko/swarm-ron-docs/matrix.md

     B   2   5   4
     C   2   3   5

-Essentially, an entanglement matrix is a cryptographically signed [matrix clock][mc].
+Essentially, an entanglement matrix is a cryptographically hardened [matrix clock][mc].
 We use peer [full-swarm signed rolling hashes](crypto.md) delivered as [noops](noop.md), e.g.

     /Swarm#database!3+B.0 2+A HASH SIGNATURE